-Yes, you can home educate special needs children, and they may be far better off learning at home
+Yes, you can home educate special needs children and they may do much better learning at home

 The range of special needs is wide — from the gifted child to the very challenged who find even the simplest communication difficult.

 New Zealand’s education system can be lacking when it comes to the extra needs of these ‘outside the box’ students – especially for those who look ‘normal’ (whatever that is) yet are very different in the way they learn.
 Mainstream teachers have to deal with a wide range of difficulties in a large proportion of children in what can sometimes be overcrowded classrooms.
 This is not fair on the children and not easy for the teachers.

 Is home education an option for families with children with ‘special needs’?

 Disability is such a wide-ranging term – from children who need a different teaching style, to children with major learning and life issues.
 Sometimes school just does not suit our children.
 Parents choose to home educate their children for a myriad of reasons and having a disability can be one of those.

 ‘Home Schooling Children with Special Needs’— Sharon C. Hensley ISBN 1-55857-010-4.
 This is a very realistic and supportive view of the challenges faced.